 I used the giant sized marbles here for a rather dramatic effect.

 Continue to bind marbles in your fabric until you feel satisfied.
 The more marbles, the wilder your results.

-Everywhere you choose to bind a marble will result in a circle and the bulge under that will be what surrounds your circle.
+Everywhere you choose to bind a marble will result in a circle radiating out and the bulge under that will be what surrounds your circle.

-Tip: I use a kitchen trash bag to both contain my mess as I dye and then to wrap my project in afterward...
+Tip: Use a kitchen trash bag for each piece of fabric, to both contain the mess as you dye and then to wrap your project in afterward.

 Rinse fabric in warm water to remove excess dye.
 Remove rubber bands and marbles one by one, careful not to let the marbles go down the drain.
 Unravel as you rinse.
 Continue rinsing until water runs nearly clear.